openshift/enhancements/enhancements/testing/improved-platform-tests.md

 3. Preparing a template/demo for one of operators building on top of steps 1 and 2 above.

+Additionally, to enable flows where release payload is not available, one should be able to point to a local directory containing external binaries that should be used instead.
+For example, through `OPENSHIFT_EXTERNAL_TESTS_DIRECTORY` environment variable.

 ### Even more future work

 As mentioned in [risks section](#risks-and-mitigations), upgrade tests are relying